pierd/pierd.github.io/_posts/2018-09-28-helene-wecker-the-golem-and-the-jinni.md

 ---

-> "A man tells you to believe, and you believe?"
+> "A man tells you to believe, and you believe?"<br/>
 > "It depends on the man.
 Besides, you believe the stories that *you* were told.
-Have you met a jinni who could grant wishes?"
+Have you met a jinni who could grant wishes?"<br/>

-> "No, but that ability has all but disappeared."
+> "No, but that ability has all but disappeared."<br/>
 > "So, it's just stories now.
 And perhaps the humans did create their God.
 But does that make him less real?
 Take this arch.
 They created it.
-Now it exists."
+Now it exists."<br/>
 > "Yes, but it doesn't grant wishes," he said.
-"It doesn't do *anything*."
+"It doesn't do *anything*."<br/>
 > "True," she said.
 "But I look at it, and I feel a certain way.
 Maybe that's its purpose."
 > - *Chapter 16* - p.
 267